-This post is about deposits into the business bank statements and not personal bank statements.
-Many businesses have been penalized because they cannot explain the source of deposits into their bank accounts.
+This post is about deposits on business bank statements, not personal bank statements.
+Many businesses have been penalised because they cannot explain the source of deposits into their bank accounts.

-The post lists some of the sources of deposits into the bank account and what the business should do so that the deposits are not treated as business deposits.
+The post lists some sources of deposits into the bank account and outlines what the business should do to ensure that the deposits are not treated as business deposits.

 Production of bank statements

-The first step in establishing a business’s tax liability is to determine the sales in a year of income.
-It is important to remember that tax reporting is done for each year of income.
+The first step in establishing a business’s tax liability is to determine the sales for the year.
+It is essential to note that tax reporting is conducted annually, corresponding to each calendar year.
 Hence, tax audits are done for each year of income.

 Under the tax laws, it is an offence to refuse to produce bank statements.
-The business must provide bank statements when asked to do so.
+The business must provide bank statements upon request.

-Note that the bank statement is required for income tax, value-added tax, domestic excise tax, customs especially because of post-clearance audits and many other taxes.
+Note that a bank statement is required for income tax, value-added tax, domestic excise tax, customs, and many other taxes.
+For customs, they are required due to post-clearance audits.

 Let us examine a bank statement

-If you look at your bank statement, there are various columns.
+If you review your bank statement, you will see various columns.
 One of the columns is the deposits column.
-This column is a record of the money that was deposited into the bank account.
+This column records the money deposited into the bank account.

-Tax officers want to know where your deposits came from.
-In normal circumstances, the deposits should be from sales ….
-Sales proceeds – from credit sales and cash sales for the whole year of income.
+Tax officers want to know the source of your deposits.
+In normal circumstances, deposits should be from sales, specifically sales proceeds from credit and cash sales for the entire year of income.

 But is that the case?